Iolani Palace, Oahu

 Tour through this American Florentine-style palace’s throne room, reception and dining room and envision the magnificent state dinners and balls held here.
 View the private living quarters of the royal family and listen to the tragic story of Liliuokalani’s imprisonment in an upstairs bedroom following the overthrow.
 On the basement level view the ancient regalia of Hawaiian royalty from swords and precious jewelry to the two golden crowns of the King and Queen.
 On the spacious grounds of the palace, see the Iolani Coronation Pavilion, where in 1883 Kalakaua was crowned king.

 Also note that Iolani Palace sits in the center of a vital area that is worth a walking tour.
 Across South King Street you’ll find Aliiolani Hale and the King Kamehameha I statue.
 Right behind Iolani Palace is the State Capitol building and Washington Place, home to the governor.
-To the east are the historic Kawaiahao Church, Honolulu Hale (home to the City Council and offices of the Mayor) and the Hawaiian Mission Houses Historic Sites and Archives.
+To the east are the historic Kawaiahao Church, Honolulu Hale (home to the City Council and offices of the Mayor) and the Hawaiian Mission Houses Historic Site and Archives.
 To the west you’ll discover the Hawaii State Art Museum as well as Oahu’s main financial and arts district in Downtown Honolulu and Chinatown.